-As we approach Carrer de la Boqueria and La Rambla, we see the crowd getting deeper, and our wise guide Esther, from Context Walking Tours leads us in a side door of Mercado de Boqueria.
+As we approach Carrer de la Boqueria and La Rambla, we see the crowd getting deeper, and our wise guide Esther, from Context Walking Tours, leads us in a side door of Mercado de Boqueria.

-We are greeted with snails and in a variety of sizes and colours, to the delight of Explorason.
+We are greeted with snails and in a variety of sizes and colors, to the delight of Explorason.
 He heads off with the camera to take some photographs and just loves his time here.